WPManageNinja/wpsocialninja-docs/guide/social-chat/social-chat-widget-configuration-wp-social-ninja.md

 _Messenger Configuration_

 To begin, click the **Create New Widget** button to add a new chat widget.
-Then click the **Add Channel** button to connect to the chat widget &amp; select the Messenger icon.
+Then click the **Add Channel** button to connect to the chat widget & select the Messenger icon.

 ![Add Channel](/guide/public/images/social-chat/social-chat-widget-configuration-wp-social-ninja/add_channel-1024x445-1.png)

 _Add Channel_

-Next, you need a** Facebook ID/username or Link** to insert in the box.
-Let’s check how you can obtain that.
+Next, you need a **Facebook ID/username or Link** to insert in the box.
+Let's check how you can obtain that.

 ![](/guide/public/images/social-chat/social-chat-widget-configuration-wp-social-ninja/msngr_channel.png)

 Login to your Facebook account.
 Suppose you need a User ID.
-The first thing you need to do is click on the profile &amp; Go straight to the URL.
+The first thing you need to do is click on the profile & Go straight to the URL.

 ### **User ID**